Tech5G5G/Mica-Visual-Studio/README.md

 Official documentation of these materials can be found here (excluding Glass): [Materials in Windows (learn.microsoft.com)](https://learn.microsoft.com/en-us/windows/apps/design/signature-experiences/materials)

-## Features and options
+## Additional features

-Another feature of Mica Visual Studio is corner preferences.
+Mica Visual Studio features the ability to set Visual Studio's corner preferences.
 This allows you to customize the the corners of a window.
 You can choose from three options:

 - Round
 - Round small